 Twenty-five years ago a child with a life-threatening condition may not have been taken home from the hospital following such a diagnosis.
 The options for care and treatment were not the same.
 Today, we have advanced medical care for children with life-threatening conditions, and the final care decisions are often left up to the family, along with the extraordinary costs.
 This responsibility can be devastating for many families.
 Families who otherwise may have had two incomes may face the decision to quit a job to be home to provide the 24-hour care that is necessary.

-A significantly decreased family income holds many challenges that effect the ability to pay for essential care, to help care for other children, pay for assistance needed to balance the typical demands of having a family, such as, cooking, cleaning, and extracurricular activities, and the opportunity to spend quality time as a family or to take an emotional break.
+A significantly decreased family income holds many challenges that affect the ability to pay for essential care, to help care for other children, pay for assistance needed to balance the typical demands of having a family, such as, cooking, cleaning, and extracurricular activities, and the opportunity to spend quality time as a family or to take an emotional break.
 There are thousands of families in Minnesota that could use Crescent Cove's support and commitment in the midst of adversity and the realization that their dreams for their child’s future will remain just that.

 The Model of Crescent Cove